memfault/interrupt/_drafts/mcuboot-overview.md

 ## MCUboot Configuration Options

-MCUboot has a number of configuration options which are controlled by`MCUBOOT_` defines added to a configuration header.
+MCUboot has many configuration options which are controlled by`MCUBOOT_` defines added to a configuration header.
 The best documentation for the options available that I could find was the [Kconfig](https://github.com/mcu-tools/MCUboot/blob/master/boot/zephyr/Kconfig) wrapper in the port for the Zephyr RTOS.
 While a full discussion of configuration options is outside the scope of this article, there are a few that are particularly interesting and deserve a brief overview.